wspieramprzyrode/app/docusaurus/docs/index.md

 [Wspieram Przyrodę SonarCloud Page](https://sonarcloud.io/organizations/wspieramprzyrode)

-Every pull request and branch master are automated checked at app and mobile repositories.
+Every pull request and master branches are checked automatically in the mobile and app repositories.

 ## Translations